miseran/tabs_are_windows/README.md

-Ever since the implementation of the `undo --window` command in qutebrowser, I have been using the `tabs.tabs_are_windows` option and relying on i3's tabbed layout to provide tabbing.
+This repository documents my setup for qutebrowser and i3 that combines qb's `tabs.tabs_are_windows` option with i3's tabbed layout.
 The main advantages of this setup are that tabs can be moved freely to different workspaces or put side-by-side, without having to reload them (such as with `tab-give`).
 And the tabs can be mixed with other applications such as a PDF-reader.

 On the other hand, `tabs_are_windows` has several shortcomings, many of which I have circumvented with some more or less hacky solutions: